Anonymous-Usenix-25/Oblivious-Digital-Tokens/tamarin_proof/README.md

 While not necessary, you can perform the proof manually by starting Tamarin in interactive mode and clicking on `ODT` next to `model.spthy`.
 Next, you must repeat the following:
-- Click on one of the `by sorry` links on the left side,
+- Click on one of the `by sorry` links on the left side.
 - Press `a` on the keyboard to start the autoprover.
 - Once the autoprover is complete, Tamarin should focus on the next `by sorry` link.